yxj0312/docs/Review_of_Laracon_EU_2018/all.md

     - If it only exists in production, it doesn't exist at all
     - Git commit your vendor directory -> :scream:
     - Bake system/PHP libraries into your server/Docker image
-    - Strict separation from code
+    - Strict separation of configuration files from code
-    - .env file considered harmful (very intersting, should see!)
+    - .env file (and database.php in the config directory etc.) considered harmful (very intersting, should see!)
         - Simple solutions:
             1. Store your config encrypted in cloud storage
             2. Download on deployment